 All of it.
 Right from inside Gmail.

-Bigger softwares are not always the best.
+Bigger software is not always the best.
 You need to understand what are your company needs and only then look up for solutions.

 Then, choose your tool based on your specific context and priorities.